 African Diaspora, Southern Africa and African American History

 Robert Trent Vinson received his Ph.D. in African History from Howard University.
 He has written The Americans are Coming!: The Dream of African American Liberation in Segregationist South Africa (Ohio University Press, January 2012).
-He is now completing two additional book projects, Shaka's Progeny: Zulu Cultures and the Making of the Modern Atlantic World, co-authored with Benedict Carton and Crossing the Water: African Americans and South Africa, 1890-1965, a documentary history co-edited with Robert Edgar and David Anthony (forthcoming, Ohio University Press).
-Vinson has also published several articles, including in the Journal of African History, the African Studies Review, and the Journal of Southern African Studies and the Virginia Foundation for the Humanities and the Sasakawa Foundation have funded his research.
+His next book project is Before Mandela, Like A King: The Prophetic Politics of Chief Albert Luthuli (Athens, Ohio University Press), scheduled for publication in 2015.
+Vinson is also the co-author of two additional books in preparation, Shaka's Progeny: Zulu Cultures and the Making of the Modern Atlantic World, co-authored with Benedict Carton and Crossing the Water: African Americans and South Africa, 1890-1965, a documentary history co-edited with Robert Edgar and David Anthony (forthcoming, Ohio University Press).
+Vinson has also published several book chapters and articles and reviews, including in the American Historical Review, the Journal of African History, the African Studies Review, and the Journal of Southern African Studies.
 Vinson is on the editorial board of Safundi: The Journal of South African and American Studies.

 Books in Progress